 Responsible or Principal Investigator is the person responsible for the conduct of a human research study at one or more sites, whether on- or off-campus.
 If the human research study is conducted by a team of individuals, the responsible/principal investigator is the responsible leader of the team.
-The responsible/principal investigator is accountable for ensuring that the team complies with all rules and regulations and engages with human subjects properly and ethically.
+The responsible/principal investigator is held-accountable for ensuring that the team complies with all rules and regulations and engages with human subjects properly and ethically.

-An Institutional Review Board (IRB) is a specially constituted review body established or designated by an entity to protect the rights and welfare of human subjects in biomedical or behavioral research [45§46.102(g), .107,.108,.109].
+IRB Definition?
+An Institutional Review Board (IRB) is a specially constituted review body established or designated by an entity to protect the welfare of human subjects recruited to participate in biomedical or behavioral research [Federal Policy §§ .102(g), .108, .109].

-Conditions under Which Investigations Involving Human Subjects May Be Pursued under the CWRU HRPP
+Conditions under Which Investigations Involving Human Subjects May BBe Pursued under the CWRU HRPP